The well-publicized six-strikes anti-piracy scheme is just around the corner.

 The MPAA, RIAA and several large Internet service providers in the United States will work together to monitor file-sharers and send them warnings in the hope that they will start spending small fortunes on CDs, DVDs and digital downloads.

 While the monitoring and warning-sending while be fairly widespread, there are limitations as to who can be reached.
-There is a distinct possibility that once they receive a warning, file-sharers will either take steps to hide their online identities through the use of anonymity technologies like VPNs, or will shift to cyberlocker type services that cannot be monitored.
+There is a distinct possibility that once they receive a warning, file-sharers will either take steps to hide their online identities through the use of anonymity technologies like anonymous VPNs, or will shift to cyberlocker type services that cannot be monitored.

 So, to make things as difficult as possible for both sets of users, rightsholders have been sending ever-increasing volumes of DMCA takedown notices, not just to torrent, cyberlocker and other linking sites, but also to Google.
 They hope that when Internet users can’t find what they want through a Google search they will grow increasingly tired of looking and turn to official outlets instead.

 Google has been receiving huge numbers of these takedowns.
 To date, anti-piracy company Degban has sent the most – a staggering 8.2 million in total.
 Microsoft has sent 5.5 million followed by Froytal who deal with the porn industry.
 Listed twice (once as copyright holders and once as reporting organizations) bed-fellows the BPI and RIAA have also been sending huge numbers of takedowns, but this month have broken all records.

 To give an idea of the scale, back in June this year the RIAA was sending takedown requests to Google at the rate of around 100,000 per week, with the BPI sending around 70,000.
 At the end of the July the BPI suddenly started sending around 150,000, with the RIAA reaching a steady 200,000 per week.